What does it feel like when ribs are broken? Changes in the area of the rib injury

 A chest x-ray will help confirm the diagnosis of rib fracture.

-• x-rays (in the anteroposterior projection);
+• x-rays (in anteroposterior projection);

 Treatment